didier-durand/qstensils/doc/q_list_applications.md

 the data source(s) from which the index is built, the retriever retrieving the documents used for answering the user prompts, the web experience offering a default interactive user interface.

-q_list_applications script will call the various required Q SDK APIs to aggregate those objects in a hierarchical manner representing dependencies among them in the returned json.
+The [q_list_applications.py](/src/q_list_applications.py) script will call the various required Q SDK APIs to aggregate those objects in a hierarchical manner representing dependencies among them in the returned json.
 This json is an array comprising one aggregate of objects per application: see next section.